4 Reasons to Celebrate The Norwegian National Day in the Country's Capital Of Oslo

 2. The atmosphere is electric

-The National Day is an official day off in Norway, if the weather is nice it seems everyone makes their way into town.
-Every precinct; whether its parks, beaches, gardens or cafes with outdoor seating; is packed to the brim with happy locals.
+The National Day is an official day off in Norway.
+If the weather is nice, it seems everyone makes their way into town.
+Every precinct—whether it's parks, beaches, gardens, or cafes with outdoor seating—is packed to the brim with happy locals.
 The day is about celebrating our country and our national freedom.
-The vibe is a happy and excited one.
-There's no better time to be a tourist; the locals will happily tell you what 17th May is all about.
+The vibe is happy and excited.
+There's no better time to be a tourist; the locals will happily tell you what the 17th of May is all about.

 Norwegian National Day